banos/xxtmp-testmvc/examples/humble/README.md

 - [router](https://github.com/go-humble/router) for handling the `/active` and `/completed` routes.
-- [locstor](https://github.com/go-humble/locstor) for saving todos to
+- [locstor](https://github.com/go-humble/locstor) for saving tobuys to
 	localStorage.
 - [temple](https://github.com/go-humble/temple) for managing Go templates and packaging them so they can run in the browser.